craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 Lighting is generally a requirement for any creature to have confidence in their bodily actions.
 During Combat, Lighting can become a weapon when used effectively.

 ###### Blinding Light
+Blinding Light is too much light, even through squinted eyes.

+While you are in a space light by Blinging Light, gain the Blinded

 ###### High Light
 High Light is bright, but not blinding.
-High Light is emitted by sources like a sun, a fire, or
+High Light is emitted by sources like a sun, a fire, or an electric or arcane lamp.

 ###### Low Light
 ###### Darkness